muhamad-mamoun/LED-matrix-display/README.md

-### Important Note
+> [!IMPORTANT]

-This LED Matrix Display project is shared with the intention of fostering collaboration and learning within the open-source community.
+> This LED Matrix Display project is shared with the intention of fostering collaboration and learning within the open-source community.
 While you are welcome to use, modify, and distribute this code for personal and non-commercial purposes, we kindly request that you refrain from using it for commercial use without obtaining explicit permission from the project owner.